 If you use dried herbs instead of the fresh, most people will substitute only about half the quantity of dried for fresh (1 Tablespoon of dried instead of 2 Tablespoons of fresh).

 - 2 Tablespoons Butter or Olive Oil

 - 2 Tablespoons freshly chopped Italian Parsley (or other preferred herb-oregano, thyme, tarragon, etc...)

 - 2 Lemons , one lemon zested and then cut into 1/4's the other lemon just cut into 1/4's (make sure to set aside the zest to use on the chicken)

 - Sea Salt or Kosher Salt , to taste

 - fresh cracked Black Pepper , to taste

 - Preheat oven to 425°F.

-- Rinse and pat dry chicken.
+Pat dry the chicken.
 For the crispiest skin- see step 2.
 For quickest preparation- proceed to step 3.